paroque28/DNA/README.md

 #include <time.h>
 The time types header defines four variable types, two macro and various functions for manipulating date and time.

-#Programs
+# Programs

 _DNA Sequence Generator_

 The program runs a random algorythm implemented with a C library that uses a time seed to generate numbers.
 The numbers are hen asigne to characters that represent the genes.
 The characters are then stored in a file.

-To create the algorythm we studied the random generation in the rand() library and the file management and used a for-loop to create the specified amount of genes
+To create the algorythm we studied the random generation in the random library and the file management and used a for-loop to create the specified amount of genes.
+The C library function <int rand(void)> returns a pseudo-random number in the range of 0 to a constant whose default value may vary between implementations but it is granted to be at least 32767.
+For this program we reduced it to 4, which allows us to associate numbers to each of our gens.

 Test cases: